 The Mazamas Program Committee hosts evening slide programs.
 During the program season, a full description of each show is printed in the Mazama Bulletin and will be posted on this web page.
 Programs almost always keep to the schedule but there are occasional cancellations and last minute switches.
 It can be a good idea to contact the Mazama Mountaineering Center at 503-227-2345 to confirm these shows beforehand.
 Please scroll down this page for more detailed show descriptions.

-Program Committee: Nancy Bentley (Co-chair), John Leary (Co-chair), Dyanne Foster, Dave Groudle, Sharon Leary and Gail O’Neill.
+Program Committee: Nancy Bentley (Co-chair), John Leary (Co-chair), Dyanne Foster, Dave Groudle, Ben Jones, Sharon Leary and Gail O’Neill.

 Roped Solo of Zodiac Route on El Capitan Yosemite